No Tokyo Games for rugby sevens gold medalist Emilee Cherry

 SYDNEY (AP) — Emilee Cherry won’t be at the Tokyo Olympics to help Australia defend the gold medal it won in women’s rugby sevens at Rio de Janeiro in 2016.

 Cherry, a former women’s sevens player of the year, gave birth to a daughter in 2019 but made a return to rugby in pursuit of another Olympics.
-She announced her retirement Friday, ruling herself out of the Australian team when the games behind on July 23.
+She announced her retirement Friday, ruling herself out of the Australian team when the games begin on July 23.

 “I have had some incredible experiences throughout my rugby journey, from debuting in 2012, a gold medal win in Rio, and the birth of my daughter Alice,” Cherry said in a Rugby Australia statement.